Trace - Formations of Likeness

 About the exhibition

-The Walther Collection is pleased to present its first major survey exhibition at Haus der Kunst in Munich, Germany.
-With more than 3000 works on display by a diverse group of artists from a wide range of cultural backgrounds, as well as archival, documentary and vernacular photographs from the last three centuries, the exhibition offers a global context to reflect on the divergent trajectories of photography and lens-based media today.
-Collectively, they showcase the medium’s capacity as both an instrument for empowerment and formation of the self, as well as its complex uses as a tool for control and subjugation since its formation in the nineteenth century.
+The Walther Collection is pleased to present its first major survey exhibition in Germany at Haus der Kunst in Munich.
+Drawing on all aspects of the Collection, this expansive exhibition showcases more than 3000 artworks across 12 themed gallery rooms, including comprehensive bodies of work and site-specific installations by a diverse group of artists from a wide range of cultural backgrounds—as well as archival, documentary and vernacular photographs from the last three centuries.
+As such, the exhibition offers a rich global context to reflect on the divergent trajectories of photography and lens-based media, past and present.
+Collectively, the artists and photographic image archives exhibited demonstrate the medium’s capacity as both an instrument for empowerment and formation of the self, as well as its complex uses as a tool for control and subjugation since its formation in the nineteenth century.
+Many works on display are exhibited by the Collection for the first time, including rare daguerreotypes, hand-colored tintype portraits and photographic albums, alongside several new contemporary acquisitions.

 NIK 2376